mcv-m6-video/mcv-m6-2023-team6/week5/README.md

 export PYTHONPATH=$("./week5/vehicle_mtmc")
 ```

-### If you want to run all experiments, use our job.
+### If you want to run all experiments, run the job script:

 For SLURM:
 ```bash